ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 Using **Local Context**, we can provide an optimized solution that uses 0 networked objects, and also create the pickups in a way that it is a shared item so that other players can also pick it up.

-This solution requires a little bit of thinking because a local context script will need to do cross context calling to perform tasks such as spawning effects and giving the player a resource.
+This solution requires a bit of thinking because a local context script will need to do cross-context calling to perform tasks such as spawning effects and giving the player a resource.

 ### Create Folder Structure